fxamacker/ccf_draft/ccf_specs.md

 CCF defines all requirements for deterministic encoding (sort orders, shortest forms, and Cadence-specific requirements), so that CCF codecs implemented in different programming languages can produce the same deterministic encodings.

 Some requirements (such as "Deterministic CCF Encoding Requirements") are specified as optional.
-The specification of each CCF-based format or protocol can specify how CCF options are used.
+The specification of each CCF-based protocol determines how it uses optional CCF requirements.
 This allows each protocol to balance trade-offs such as compatibility, determinism, speed, encoded data size, etc.

 CCF allows efficient detection of malformed messages without creating Cadence objects.
 More costly validation is performed only on well-formed messages.